High school students to share air quality research

 These events are co-sponsored by the Western Slope Conservation Center.
 If you would like to attend a free pizza dinner, please RSVP to Katya Hafich.

-Graves will provide a brief history of the program at the symposium.
+Graves will provide a brief history of the program at both symposiums.
+In addition, CU Boulder mechanical engineering professor Dr. Jana Milford will talk briefly about her research on the air quality implications of Colorado's future energy choices at the April symposium.
 Posters will be judged, and prizes given to the top three research projects.